 At first glance, it would appear that digital cameras and the new generation of mobile devices that have high-resolution cameras would do the job.
 Their improved optics and resolution produce point-and-shoot pictures that are sufficiently good for many people.
 Using them for taking a picture of a photo or document may be sufficient for viewing on a mobile device’s small screen, but no match for a scanner.
 Resolution is only one part of the story.
 It’s very difficult to avoid the flash reflection, get the angle straight, keep the camera steady, or have uniform lighting.

-Tip: Hold the book with the page to be scanned flat, and the opposing page at 90 degrees.
-The curvature of the binding will flatten out, and the top edge of the Flip-pal will tuck neatly into the binding.
+To avoid crushing the binding of a book or magazine, hold the book with the page to be scanned flat, and the opposing page at 90 degrees.
+The curvature of the binding will flatten out, and the top edge of the Flip-pal will tuck into the binding.

 Wand and portable sheetfeed scanners